Multicalibration Yields Better Matchings: Introduction

-Stated differently, we only need to consider the decision rules in $\cC$ during the preprocessing phase (in which we multicalibrate the predictor); afterwards, we only need to find the max-weight matching on the adjusted predictor.
+Stated differently, we only need to consider the matching algorithms in $\cC$ during the preprocessing phase (in which we multicalibrate the predictor); afterwards, we only need to find the max-weight matching on the adjusted predictor.
 This means that in the ``test phase'' we only need one algorithm.
 The procedure is illustrated in \Cref{fig:1}.